Ashtanga (vinyasa) yoga: Tradition

 There has been much debate over the term "traditional" as applied to ashtanga yoga.
 The founder's students noted that Jois freely modified the sequence to suit the practitioner.
 Some of the differences include the addition or subtraction of postures in the sequences, changes to the vinyasa (full and half vinyasa), and specific practice prescriptions to specific people.

 Several changes to the practice have been made since its inception.
 Nancy Gilgoff, an early student, describes many differences in the way she was taught ashtanga to the way it is taught now.
 According to her experiences, some of the differences include: Pattabhi Jois originally left out seven postures in the standing sequence, but later assigned utthita hasta padangusthasana and ardha baddha padmottanasana before the intermediate series was given; utkatasana, virabhadrasana A and B, parivritta trikonasana, and parivritta parsvakonasana were not in the series at this point; and Jois did not give a vinyasa between the same poses on the different sides of the body or between variations on a pose (e.g., janu sirsasana A, B, and C were done together, followed by a vinyasa.
 Likewise baddha konasana, upavishta konasana and supta konasana were also grouped together without a vinyasa between them, as were ubhaya padangusthasana and urdhva mukha paschimottanasana.

 According to Gilgoff, Pattabhi Jois prescribed practising twice a day, primary and intermediate series, with no vinyasa between sides in krounchasana, bharadvajasana, ardha matsyendrasana, eka pada sirsasana, parighasana, and gomukhasana in the intermediate series.
 Shalabhasana to parsva dhanurasana were done in a group, with a vinyasa only performed at the end.
 Ushtrasana through kapotasana also were done altogether.
 The same went for eka pada sirsasana through yoganidrasana.
 The closing sequence included only mudrasana, padmasana, and tolasana, until the completion of the intermediate series when the remainder of the closing sequence was assigned.
 Urdhva dhanurasana and "drop-backs" were taught after the intermediate series.
 Gilgoff states that the original intermediate series included vrishchikasana after karandavasana and ended with gomukhasana.
 She also notes that Pattabhi Jois added supta urdhva pada vajrasana as well as the seven headstands when another yogi asked for more; these eight postures were not part of the intermediate series prior to this.

+After K. Pattabhi Jois's death in 2009, his grandson R. Sharath Jois succeeded him as the lineage holder (paramaguru) of Ashtanga yoga, teaching first at the K. Pattabhi Jois Ashtanga Yoga Institute before founding his own Sharath Yoga Centre in Mysuru, where he taught until his death in November 2024.